AI in Retail: 5 Practical Uses for Supply Chain Resilience

 Why focus on resilience?

 Simply put, resilient companies win.
 The ability to shift quickly and make fast decisions means companies can withstand stress and recover from external shocks faster and stronger than competitors.
-Here are five key optimisation areas which can impact supply chain resilience for the better.
+Here are five key optimisation areas which can impact supply chain resilience for the better:

 ai-in-retail-demand-planning

-Dynamic carrier switching
+Move to dynamic carrier switching

 ai-in-retail-dynamic-switchingAnother impact of the pursuit of efficiency in recent years, like opting for “just-in-time” models, was that companies became over-reliant on sole suppliers and carriers.
 Supply chains suffered because companies, at the mercy of carrier disruptions and tariffs, had no spare capacity and inventory buffers.